-Gravy is great on biscuits or on a piece of turkey on Thanksgiving, but what happens when you spill that greasy liquid on your beautiful rug?
-Just to note it doesn’t matter if it is a white or brown gravy the only thing that may fluctuate when removing the stain is repeating the steps depending on how quickly you get to the stain and whether or not it’s a thick or light substance.
+Gravy is great on biscuits or a piece of turkey on Thanksgiving, but what happens when you spill that greasy liquid on your beautiful rug?
+Just to note, it doesn’t matter if it is white or brown gravy.
+The only thing that may fluctuate when removing the gravy stain is repeating the steps depending on how quickly you get to the stain and whether or not it’s a thick or light substance.